tonysm/jigsaw.tonysm.com/source/_posts/2020-08-07-on-elo-rating-systems.markdown

 date:   2020-08-07
 tags: elo ranking games php
 section: content
+excerpt: Elo Rating Systems can be used to make games fair and fun.
+Here's how to implement it in PHP.
 ---

 ![Elo Rating System at play in The Social Network movie](/assets/images/elo-rating-systems/social-network.jpeg)